-Environmental Issues Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact 7. enhouse Gas Emissions Wo uld the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\boxtimes$ b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? $\boxtimes$
+7. Environmental Issues Greenhouse Gas Emissions Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\boxtimes$ b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?